http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 NORAYDA AT 3: A Page from an Old Diary

-I came upon an old diary while I was putting clutter in a storage box.
-This is the entry 37 years ago and because of the date…I thought I will put it in my blog.
+I found an old diary while putting clutter in a storage box.
+This is the entry from 37 years ago, and because of the date…I thought I would put it in my blog.

 SEPTEMBER 10, 1982

-She is the apple of my eyes…my first born, my pride and like every other stubborn child – a cause of momentary stress.
+She is the apple of my eye…my firstborn, my pride, and, like every other stubborn child – a cause of momentary stress.

-She learned household chores at an earlier age being without a playmate but her mom.
-My wife assigned her the work of turning off the range when the rice had boiled.
+She learned household chores at an earlier age because she had no playmate but her mom.
+My wife assigned her the task of turning off the range when the rice had boiled.

 “Anak, huwag ka muna magulo at kumokulo ang tiyan ko.”
 (Child, please stop bothering me for a while.
 My abdomen is bubbling.”

-She could read all the letters of the alphabet but writing was at first difficult because of a not yet fully developed motor coordination but she would scribble unintelligible lines on a piece of paper.
+She could read all the letters of the alphabet, but writing was initially difficult because her motor coordination was not yet fully developed.
+She would scribble unintelligible lines on a piece of paper.

 while finding it hard to write “N” and learning to write “R” while unable to write “P” is puzzling.

-She memorized all the alphabet so perfectly that she can recognize a letter at whatever position except for one setback – I said it is double U (W) and she insisted, it’s an inverted “M.” It led the two of us arguing until I had to postpone the session or we will end up quarreling and she crying which is very discomforting.
+She memorized the alphabet so perfectly that she could recognize a letter in any position except for one setback—I said it was a double U (W), and she insisted it was an inverted “M.” This led the two of us to argue until I had to postpone the session, or we would end up quarreling and she crying, which is very discomforting.

-This is “S,” I was holding her hand scribbling the letter “S” and it is easy to remember because it looks like a snake.
+This is “S.” I was holding her hand, scribbling the letter “S,” which is easy to remember because it looks like a snake.
 It’s like a worm, I said.

-“Daddy, lagyan mo ng tubig,” (Daddy, put a water as in beneath it) so I scribbled lines beneath the letter “S” without understanding what she was trying to say.
+“Daddy, lagyan mo ng tubig,” (Daddy, put water beneath it), so I scribbled lines beneath the letter “S” without understanding what she was trying to say.

 “Aray, ang sakit, nakakita ako ng stars” her mom moaned as she was accidentally hit by her with her toy.
 (Arg!
 That was hard…I saw stars from the impact)

-She could be emotionally sentimental sometimes, she could cry at will and when she heard sad songs, she would fall suddenly silent either at home or inside our car.
+She could sometimes be emotionally sentimental, cry at will, or suddenly fall silent when she heard sad songs at home or inside our car.

-One time, I was about to leave for work when she insisted to come with me.
-She cried and she will only stop if I give her money but she will accept only coins.
-My wife made signs for me to go into the other room where she keps her treasure box full of coins so I did.
+I was about to leave for work when she insisted on coming with me.
+She cried and would only stop if I gave her money, but she would only accept coins.
+My wife made signs for me to go into the other room, where she kept her treasure box full of coins, so I did.

 She had a quarrel with her mom one night.
-She cried and nothing could pacify her.
-The generator was switched off so we were virtually in the dark with the kerosene lamp and candlelight.
+She cried, and nothing could pacify her.
+The generator was switched off, so we were virtually in the dark with the kerosene lamp and candlelight.
 I threatened to lock her in the dark if she wouldn’t stop.
-At 4:00 am, I woke up from her sobbing.
-I was getting worried why she cried that long.
+At 4:00 a.m., I woke up from her sobbing.
+I was getting worried about why she cried that long.

-“Norayda, please, I couldn’t sleep,” I said and I got the flashlight.
-She was climbing down from the bed when I flashed light on.
+“Norayda, please.
+I couldn’t sleep,” I said, and I got the flashlight.
+She was climbing down from the bed when I flashed the light on.

 “Where are you going?”
 I asked.